celery/celery/examples/ghetto-queue/README.rst

 We're using SQLite3, so this creates a database file (``celery.db`` as specified in the config file).
-SQLite is great, but when used in combination with Django it doesn't handle concurrency well, to protect your program from lock problems, celeryd will only spawn one worker process.
-However -- with other database drivers you can specify as many worker processes as you want.
+SQLite is great, but when used in combination with Django it doesn't handle concurrency well.
+To protect your program from lock problems, celeryd will only spawn one worker process.
+With other database drivers you can specify as many worker processes as you want.